appleple/assign-holiday/README.md

   '2021-12-20': 'Closed on Monday.',
   '2021-12-24': {
     title: 'Closed for Christmas Eve.',
-    className: 'is-christmas-eve', // This classname is only applicable on 2021-12-24.
+    className: 'is-christmas-eve', // className is only applicable on 2021-12-24.
   },
   '2021-12-27': 'Closed on Monday.',
 })